Co-do/Stroke-Cloud/README.md

 <!-- GETTING STARTED -->
 ## Introduction
-This if the offical repository for "Modelling complex vector drawings with stroke-clouds".
+This is the offical repository for "Modelling complex vector drawings with stroke-clouds".
 The data set and pre-trained models can be downloaded from the links given.
 Instructions for inference and training both the srm and lsg are given.